alcatrazEscapee/Cordy/docs/language.md

 default_argument('hello', 'earth') // prints 'hello earth'
 ```

-Note that default argument values are constructed each time, and are not mutable, i.e. unlike in Python:
+Note that default argument values are constructed each time, and are not mutable across function calls, unlike in Python:

 ```rust
 fn foo(a = []) {